Known as a little bit yappy, and a whole lot sassy, the Teacup Chihuahua is a popular toy sized breed.

 You will definitely catch them yapping at strangers or unfamiliar objects.
 However, yapping is a behavior which may be tamed by desensitizing them to new things at an early age.

 This can prevent unnecessary barking and insecurities.
-Early socialization is important in all dogs, especially the Chihuahua.
+Socializing a dog is important for all dogs, especially the Chihuahua.

 This breed is well suited to most living situations due to their small size: